Ssravani272/earthquake-visualization/README.md

 2. Install the necessary dependencies:

-# Install dependencies for the backend/API service
+# Install dependencies for the backend /API service
+Run this command in the backend folder to install dependencies.
-npm install
+  -npm install

+create a .env file in the backend folder
+Create two variables DATABASE_URL and PORT_NUMBER in the .env file.
+Give your database connection URL to DATABASE_URL and your connection port number to PORT_NUMBER.

+#Run the backend server by
+- node app.js

 # Install frontend dependencies
+Run this command in the app folder to install frontend  dependencies.
+ -npm install

+ Now create a .env file in the app folder
+Create a variable named REACT_APP_API_URL and give your backend localhost URL to this variable.

+#Run the frontend app by
-npm install
+- npm start

-#Configure the project:

- database storage:
-  - Configure the database connection and create the necessary tables/collections.

-#Fetch and transform the earthquake data:

-- Implement the logic to fetch the earthquake data from the API.
-- Transform the JSON data to extract the required fields and create a structured representation of the earthquake events.

-#Store the data:

- database storage:
-  - Store the transformed data in the configured database.

-#Develop the API service:

-- Create an API endpoint that retrieves the earthquake data from the storage (file or database) and returns the response in GeoJSON format.

-#Visualization:
-- Use a suitable visualization library (e.g., Leaflet.js, Mapbox GLJS) to render the earthquake data on a map.
-- Plot the earthquake events on the map using their latitude and longitude coordinates.
-- Add interactive features to display additional information when a marker is clicked.

 ## Contributing